 A: Thank you for your support!
 We are a grassroots company and we appreciate all the grassroots support we've had to keep it going.
 Here's what can help us:

 A: Great!
 Leather has always traditionally been an outdoor material (think equestrian gear, work boots, etc).
-We use a high-quality leather same as that used for horse gear and bridles, so it's designed to withstand the elements.
+We use the same high-quality leather used for horse gear and bridles, so it's designed to withstand the elements.
 Leather is an exceptionally durable material, which is why we like working with it.
-That said, dryness is harder on leather than wetness.
-We recommend taking care of your leather using the minimum care recommendations below.
+That said, we recommend taking care of your leather using the directions on our Leather Care page.

-Sorry, but no!
+A: Sorry, but no!
 We don't recommend our products for use on motorcycles.
 We don't have access to a motorcycle to design them for.
-There's a wonderful motorcycle-specific leather craftsman located just down the street from us in Portland called Langlitz Leathers you might want to check out, or for your custom project, there are other leathercrafters on Etsy that may be able to help out.
+There's a wonderful motorcycle-specific leather craftsman in Oregon called Langlitz Leathers you might want to check out, or for your custom project, check out the website Custom Made, or there are other leathercrafters on Etsy that may be able to help out.

 A: Our vegetable-tanned leather darkens naturally with age and use, but you can speed up the process with a conditioning treatment.
 Read more on our blog post.

 A: Nothing is theft-proof these days.
 But read this blog post for customer ideas on how to deter theft of your leather bicycle accessories.

 A: The bottom line is, you can make any bike beautiful and uniquely yours - that's the fun part!
 The two bicycles shown in most of our pictures are a 1980's Bianchi that we stripped completely down, had powder-coated in cream and chocolate colors, and re-built all the components from the ground up.
 The dark blue road bike with honey leather wraps on the handlebars and top tube is a 1970s era vintage French Detouron that we found on eBay, delivered straight from France.

 does not apply to sale items